 Ever since, I notice how my views were completely informed by three prominent stereotypes of Asian men.

 Based on the Fu-Man Chu character, this evil conniver is always scheming to rip someone off, sell innocent women/girls into slavery, and profit from the sale of drugs and guns.
 He’ll do anything for money and power, even kill.

 2) The Asexual Friend/Sidekick

 Like his predecessor, Charlie Chan, Long Duc Dong is the modern version of the perfectly harmless asexual immigrant.
 He has a thick accent, often mispronounces l’s and r’s, and is short with round cheeks.
 His is laughably silly and stupid.
-Despite being a man, he acts like an immature boy whose super horny and sexist remarks serve to strip him of masculine sexuality.
+Despite being a man, he acts like an immature boy whose super horny and sexist remarks serve to strip him of adult masculine sexuality.

 3) The Wise Old Man

 Spouting fortune cookie wisdom, he is an oracle with a deep, and often mysterious message.
 He too is asexual, with a thick accent probably because he’s been sitting, meditating and waiting for the past century to give the white hero sage advice.